 Family Fun Day takes place on both the Memorial Hall grounds and the Millennium Green.
 There is hot and cold food and a bar.
 Entertainment include includes such activities as live music and singing, a children’s dance workshop, homecrafts competition, stalls, bouncy castle, duck fishing, coconut shy, Kirton archers and a climbing wall plus a dog show and dog hurdling (open entry), skittles and welly wanging.
 Free entry, most activities are ₤1.

-Thorverton School Art and Nature Event was organized for the Thorverton Primary School children on 29 June, 2015.
+Thorverton School Art and Nature Event was organized for the Thorverton Primary School children.
 With the assistance of Jennie Garne, Thorverton’s resident naturalist, moths, beetles, butterflies and two types of larva were identified along with a mature grass snake.
 Paintings and drawings by the children were the culmination of this event.

 Two Elephant Hawkmoths were the highlight of this year’s moth trapping on 25 July, 2015.
 Eighty moths were recorded and 37 different species.
 Seventeen new species were added to the list of Lepidoptera found at the Millennium Green.